Reaction as UK PM Johnson moved to intensive care

 "My thoughts are with the PM and his family - sending him every good wish."

+"Saddened to hear that our PM Boris Johnson has been taken into intensive care.
+My thoughts are with him and his loved ones wishing him a speedy recovery.
+We know he will receive the best care and attention from our world class #NHS."

-(Reporting by Kate Holton; editing by Stephen Addison)
+(Compiled by Kate Holton; editing by Stephen Addison)